BlumeTechnologicalSolutions/ksu_prkom/UI/bower_components/angular-ui-select2/CONTRIBUTING.md

 * All features or bug fixes **must pass all tests** (run `gulp` to jshint, build and test).
-* All public API methods **must be documented** with ngdoc, an extended version of jsdoc (we added support for markdown and templating via @ngdoc tag).
+* All public API methods **must be documented** with ngdoc, an extended version of jsdoc (we added mainPage for markdown and templating via @ngdoc tag).
 To see how we document our APIs, please check out the existing ngdocs and see [this wiki page][ngDocs].

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)